-Manifesto first declared by VNS Matrix 1991, Adelaide & Sydney, Australia infiltrating disrupting disseminating corrupting the discourse we are the future cunt by John Perry Barlow
+Manifesto first declared by VNS Matrix 1991, Adelaide & Sydney, Australia by John Perry Barlow

 Figure 1: Cyberfeminist Manifesto for the 21st Century

 A Declaration of the Independence of Cyberspace

 Governments of the Industrial World, you weary giants of flesh and steel, I come from Cyberspace, the new home of Mind.
 On behalf of the future, I ask you of the past to leave us alone.
 You are not welcome among us.
 You have no sovereignty where we gather.